bigcommerce/dev-docs/docs/api-docs/getting-started/making-requests.md

 ## REST API

-### Obtain API credentials
+### Create API credentials

-See [Authenticating BigCommerce's Rest APIs](/api-docs/getting-started/authentication/rest-api-authentication#creating-store-level-api-accounts) for instructions on creating store-level API accounts.
+See the [Guide to API Accounts](/api-docs/getting-started/authentication/rest-api-authentication#creating-store-level-api-accounts) for instructions on creating store-level API accounts.

 ### Use Request Runner